The Bible is clear that this wonderful gift has divine purposes. What are they?

 11..
 Confirmation of the preached Word of God (1 Cor.
 14:22; Acts 10:44-46);

-Peter will proclaim in Acts 2:38-39 that this outpouring is for them back then and for all who are far off into the future and spread around geographically—you and me.
+Peter proclaimed in Acts 2:38-39 that the outpouring in Acts 2:1-4 is for them back then and for all who are far off into the future and spread around geographically—you and me.
 He will learn later that Cornelius, a Gentile (non-Jew), will receive the infilling of the Holy Spirit with a Spirit-inspired language (Acts 10:34-35).
 Acts 2:1-4 can happen to us, either exactly the same or in modified form, tailor made for us.
-The point: Spirit-immersion-baptism is for us too.

 How does this post help me grow in Christ?